MeanderingProgrammer/render-markdown.nvim/README.md

         left_pad = 0,
         -- Amount of padding to add to the right of code blocks when width is 'block' right_pad = 0,
+        -- Minimum width to use for code blocks when width is 'block' min_width = 0,
         -- Width of the code block background:
         --  block: width of the code block
         --  full: full width of the window